Format

 Rolls)

-8. Allies - Raider Movement (Speed Rolls), location
+8. Allies - Raider Movement (Speed Rolls) &

 9. Japanese - Announce